dhirajthakre30/Covid-19-Time-series-Prediction/README.md

  * Traditional models: Facebook Prophet

 # Result
- Succesfully predicted the Confirmed, Active, Deaths, Recovered Patients in the world for next 7 days Dated from -
+ Succesfully predicted the Confirmed, Active, Deaths, Recovered Patients in the world for next 7 days Dated from - 27/07/2020 to 03/08/2020